UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (profiler)=
 ## What is PyTorch Profiler
 In general, the concept of profiling is based on statistical sampling, by collecting data at a regular time interval.
 Here, a profiler tool offers an overview of the execution time attributed to the instructions of a program.
 In particular, it provides the execution time for each function; in addition to how many times each function has been called.
-Profiling analysis thus helps to understand the structure of a code, and more importantly, it helps to identify bottlenecks in an application.
+Profiling analysis helps to understand the structure of a code, and more importantly, it helps to identify bottlenecks in an application.
 Examples of bottlenecks might be related to memory usage and/or identifying functions/libraries that use the majority of the computing time.

 PyTorch Profiler is a profiling tool for analyzing Deep Learning models, which is based on collecting performance metrics during training and inference.
 The profiler is built inside the PyTorch API (cf. {ref}`Fig 1<fig-arch-profiler>`), and thus there is no need for installing additional packages.
 It is a dynamic tool as it is based on gathering statistical data during the running procedure of a training model.